 If you are unsure about locations, I recommend thinking of places, activities, or experiences that are special to you and your partner.
 Is there an area of Boulder that is special to you and your partner?
 Think about things that you love to do together.
 What kind of scenery makes you both excited?
 Ultimately, I recommend picking a location that will represent you and your partner.

 What type of location do you envision?
 Again, I recommend thinking about what kinds of places you and your partner love to spend time in.
-Since I specialize in outdoor sessions, I love to shoot in parks and natural areas.
 Location types can include mountain views, meadows, rocks, woods, lakes, and more.
 I have lots of location ideas, so if you have a vibe in mind but not a specific location, let me know and I’m happy to help you decide on a spot.

 Think about how much walking you want to do for the photos.
 Do you want to hike for a couple miles in order to access a location, or would you rather pick a location that is close to a parking area?

-As you probably know, I love outdoor adventures.
-If you do too, you may want to incorporate an outdoor adventure into your session.
-If you want to incorporate hiking, kayaking, paddleboarding, camping, rock climbing, or any other adventure into your session, we can make it happen!
+You may want to incorporate an outdoor adventure into your session.
+If you want to incorporate hiking, kayaking, paddleboarding, camping, rock climbing, or any other adventure into your session, you can do it in Boulder!

 The good news about Boulder is that any time of the year is epic for photos!
 You can get incredible photos all year round.

 Here are a few of my personal tips for planning your engagement photos in Boulder: